 The above arrears are based on net liabilities.

 Minimum specific provision £

 35% of A (arrears - 3 months to 12 month)

 100% of B (arrears over 12 months)

 D Total minimum specific provision

-Actual specific provision for doubtful debt (as at 1F)
+Actual specific provision for doubtful debt (as at 1F )

-Actual general provision for doubtful debt (as at 1G)
+Actual general provision for doubtful debt (as at 1G )

 E Total actual provisions

-Total minimum specific provision (D) ()
+Total minimum specific provision ( D ) ( )

-E

-Net provisions
+F Net provisions

 Total assets (as at 4A)

-G

-1% of total assets
+G 1% of total assets

-The figure that needs to be posted to the Quarterly Return (CQ) is the

-lesser of $\underline{\mathbf{F}}$ and $\underline{\mathbf{G}}$.
-If this is a negative figure, the figure that appears on

-the Quarterly Return (CQ) needs to be a negative figure.
+The figure that needs to be posted to the Quarterly Return (CQ) is the lesser of $\underline{F}$ and $\underline{G}$ .
+If this is a negative figure, the figure that appears on the Quarterly Return (CQ) needs to be a negative figure.

 A worked example is given on the next page

-The second of the second of the second page

 Example

 Arrears Analysis

-·

-Number
+Number Net Liabilities

 Net Liabilities

 3 months to 12 months

 A 5

 £28,000